Prince William’s wife Kate in hospital in labor

-LONDON: Prince William’s wife Kate was admitted to hospital in London on Monday in the early stages of labor, Kensington Palace announced.
+LONDON: Kate, the wife of Britain’s Prince William, was admitted to hospital in London on Monday in the early stages of labor, Kensington Palace announced.

 The Duchess of Cambridge is expecting her third child, after Prince George and Princess Charlotte.
 The baby will be fifth in line to the British throne.